 The derivation of the GVA series for different industries has been briefly explained in Chapter 2.
 The derivation of CE and MI series has been explained in step I above.
 Therefore, only the estimation method of η needs to be described.
-The estimation of η has been done with the help of NSS survey based estimates of employment of different categories of workers (number of persons and days of work) and wage rates (which has been described briefly in chapter 4) coupled with estimates of MI, basically obtained from the NAS.
-Two approaches have been taken to get an estimate of η , and the labour income share series for different industries finally adopted in the study makes use of an average of the estimates of η obtained by the two approaches.
+The estimation of η has been done with the help of NSS survey-based estimates of employment of different categories of workers (number of persons and days of work) and wage rates (which has been described briefly in chapter 4) coupled with estimates of MI, basically obtained from the NAS.
+Two approaches have been taken to get an estimate of η , and the labour income share series for different industries finally adopted in the study makes use of an average of the estimates of nobtained by the two approaches.

-In the first approach, an estimate of labour income of self-employed workers has been made for each study industry for five years, 1983-84, 1987-88, 1993-94, 1999-00, 2004-05, 2009-10, 2011-12 and 2015-16 on the basis of the estimated number of self-employed, wage rate of self-employed and the number of days of work per week.
-The industry-wise estimates of number of self-employed, wage rate of self-employed and the number of days of work per week have been made from unit records of NSS employment-unemployment survey (major rounds), as explained in chapter 4 above.
+In the first approach, an estimate of labour income of self-employed workers has been made for each study industry for eight years, 1983-84, 1987-88, 1993-94, 1999-00, 2004-05, 2009-10, 2011-12 and 2015-16 on the basis of the estimated number of self-employed, wage rate of self-employed and the number of days of work per week.
+The industry-wise estimates of number of self-employed, wage rate of self-employed and the number of days of work per week have been made from unit records of NSS employment-unemployment survey (major rounds) of 1983, 1993-94, 1999-00, 2004-05, 2011-12, and PLFS of 2017-18 and 2018-19.

 The estimates of the number of self-employed, wage rate of self-employed and the number of days of work per week provide an estimate of the annul labour income of self-employed workers which is divided by the mixed income of self-employed (derived from NAS) to get an estimate of η .
 For five industries, the ratio in question has been computed and applied.
-For the other 22 industries, the ratio in question has been computed after clubbing the industries into 11 industry groups.33 In the latter case, a common ratio computed for group of industries has then been applied to constituent industries.
+For the other 22 industries, the ratio in question has been computed after clubbing the industries into 11 industry groups.30 In the latter case, a common ratio computed for group of industries has then been applied to constituent industries.
 The list of industries or industry groups for which η has been estimated is given in table 7.2.